Granting of Honorary Awards

 Degree of Master of Science (MSc)

-UCC reserves the right, at its sole discretion, to pause and/or discontinue the process of awarding an Honorary Degree or to withdraw an Honorary The decision to withdraw or pause the awarding of an honorary degree will be made by the Honorary Degrees Board.
+UCC reserves the right, at its sole discretion, to pause and/or discontinue the process of awarding an Honorary Degree or award or to withdraw an Honorary Degree or award.
+The decision to withdraw or pause the awarding of an honorary degree or award will be made by the Honorary Awards Board.

 Membership